Insights

 Cellulite and Skin Laxity: More Than Just Fat

 Cellulite is one of the most common cosmetic concerns, affecting the majority of women and many men.
-Yet despite its prevalence, there’s a lot of misinformation about what cellulite actually is and what causes it.
-Many people believe that cellulite is simply a result of being overweight or having too much fat.
-In reality, cellulite is a complex structural issue
+Despite its prevalence, there’s a lot of misinformation about what cellulite is and what causes it.
+Many people assume cellulite is simply caused by being overweight or having “too much fat”.
+In reality, cellulite is a complex structural issue involving changes in the

 Read More »